Unnecessary, Banned and Malicious Plugins

 Top 10 most vulnerable WordPress plugins.

-Cache plugins: Seravo has invested considerable effort into page speed optimization.
-Mainly any caching tricks done at the WordPress PHP-layer might actually hinder the website's performance by introducing new tasks and even as far as interfering with the low-level optimization in our infrastructure.
+Seravo has invested considerable effort into page speed optimization on several levels.
+Additional caching may actually end up hindering the website's performance by introducing new tasks, and even interfere with the low-level optimization in our infrastructure.

-Popular caching plugins that are ineffectual with Seravo services are for example:
+Popular caching plugins that are ineffectual at Seravo's WordPress hosting are, for example:

 • W3 Total Cache